lucaong/jQCloud/README.md

 * **height** (number): The height of the word cloud container element.
 Defaults to the original height.
 * **center** (object): The x and y coordinates of the center of the word cloud, relative to the container element (e.g.: {x: 0.4, y: 0.6}).
 Defaults to the center of the container element.
 * **autoResize** (boolean): Update the cloud on window resize.
 Default to false.
+* **steps** (integer): Number of steps (colors and sizes) to split the words on.
+Default is 10.
+(Make sure to update CSS accordingly if increasing the value, or use `colors` and `fontSize`).
 * **afterCloudRender** (function): A callback function to be called after the whole cloud is fully rendered.
 * **delay** (integer): Number of milliseconds to wait between each word draw.
 Default to 10 if number of words is above 50 to avoid browser freezing during rendering.
 * **shape** (string): the shape of the cloud.
 By default it is elliptic, but it can be set to `"rectangular"` to draw a rectangular-shaped cloud.
 * **removeOverflowing** (boolean): If true, it removes words that would overflow the container.
 Defaults to true.
 * **encodeURI** (boolean): encodes special chars in words link.
 Default to false.
-* **colors** (array): an array of 10 colors to use for words, if empty the CSS rules apply.
+* **colors** (array|function): an array of `steps` colors to use for words, or a function taking a step number and returning a color, if empty the CSS rules apply.
 Default to empty array.
+* **fontSize** (array|object|function): If empty the CSS rules apply.
+Default to empty array.
+  - an array of `steps` font sizes
+  - on object with `from` and `to` values, expressed in fraction of container width (eg: `0.1`, `0.05`)
+  - a function taking the container width, the container height and a step number and returning a font size.

 ## Custom CSS guidelines

 The word cloud produced by jQCloud is made of pure HTML, so you can style it using CSS.
 When you call `$("#example").jQCloud(...)`, the containing element is given a CSS class of "jqcloud", allowing for easy CSS targeting.
 The included CSS file `jqcloud.css` is intended as an example and as a base on which to develop your own custom style, defining dimensions and appearance of words in the cloud.
 When writing your custom CSS, just follow these guidelines:

-* Always specify the dimensions of the container element (div.jqcloud in jqcloud.css).
 * The CSS attribute 'position' of the container element must be explicitly declared and different from 'static' (if it is 'static', jQCloud overwrites it to 'relative').
-* Specifying the style of the words (color, font, dimension, etc.) is super easy: words are wrapped in `<span>` tags with ten levels of importance corresponding to the following classes (in descending order of importance): w10, w9, w8, w7, w6, w5, w4, w3, w2, w1.
+* Specifying the style of the words (color, font, dimension, etc.) is super easy: words are wrapped in `<span>` tags with `steps` levels of importance corresponding to the following classes (in ascending order of importance): w1, w2, w3, ...

 ## Destroy